-Trust, Danny is responsible for the development and improvement of PE and School Sport at a national level within secondary schools and works within
+Trust, Danny is responsible for the development and improvement of PE and School Sport at a national level within secondary schools and works within the Charity's

-the Charity's PE and Achievement team.
+PE and Achievement team.
 He holds a Master's Degree in Advanced Educational Practice, which focused on transition and student voice.
-He has
+He has been involved in

 First and foremost, let me say, well done to all of our counties Primary Schools – great job in getting our young people active at a time when we are being

-both primary and secondary ages.
-With over 15 million viewers in his first week, not only is he getting the nation up-and-ready at 9am every weekday, but
+primary and secondary ages.
+With over 15 million viewers in his first week, not only is he getting the nation up-and-ready at 9am every weekday, but he's surely

 Furthermore, teachers and coaches across the world have been sharing ideas and innovative ways to stay home and stay active.
 At the Youth Sport Trust,

-their communities are met during this challenging time.
-Regional campaigns have been launched throughout the last week to ensure that young people continue
+communities are met during this challenging time.
+Regional campaigns have been launched throughout the last week to ensure that young people continue to experience

-interactions (whilst probably maintain elements of social distancing), stress management, and dealing with uncertainty – could PE be well-positioned
+interactions (whilst probably maintain elements of social distancing), stress management, and dealing with uncertainty – could PE be well-positioned to contribute

 Many teachers are juggling the challenge of setting online 'lessons' alongside the daily check-in's with vulnerable or key worker pupils in school.
 For the

-on top of home / family life.
-So, my main message to you all is: "Please stay safe and look after yourselves and your loved
+of home / family life.
+So, my main message to you all is: "Please stay safe and look after yourselves and your loved ones"."

 Check out the Youth Sport Trust, free to access 'Home Learning' activities by clicking HERE.